 There is no one way to treat poison ivy rashes.
 Every doctor probably has their own regimen.
-I developed mine after suffering a severe systemic reaction and spending my healing time researching the best methods.
+Dr. Gerson developed his after suffering a severe systemic reaction and spending my healing time researching the best methods.

 One of the big keys is getting aggressive treatment in the first four days of symptoms.
 After four days there is a higher risk of the rash becoming systemic and the patient will develop symptoms in places that never came into contact with the plant.

 He recommends short and long-acting antihistamines, twice daily antacid such as Pepcid or Zantac for their antihistamine properties and to protect the stomach from all the medications.
-I recommend topical Caladryl applied several times daily and often I will offer systemic steroids by pill or sometimes injections.
+He also suggests topical Caladryl be applied several times daily and systemic steroids by pill or sometimes injections.

-Patients are instructed to never wear the same clothes two days in a row, I also recommend changing bed sheets daily.
+Patients are instructed to never wear the same clothes two days in a row and change bed sheets daily.